segmentio/bump_version/README.md

 ## Notes

-The VERSION should be a string in one of these formats: "3", "0.3", "0.3.4".
+The VERSION in the Go file should be a string in one of these formats: "3", "0.3", "0.3.4".
 Any prefixes like "v" or suffixes like "0.3.3-beta" will be stripped or generate an error.

 - `"v0.1"` - parse error, no prefixes allowed.